taskiq-python/taskiq/docs/guide/cli.md

 # CLI

-Core library comes with CLI programm called `taskiq`, which is used to run different subcommands.
+Core library comes with CLI program called `taskiq`, which is used to run different subcommands.

 By default taskiq is shipped with only two commands: `worker` and `scheduler`.
 You can search for more taskiq plugins using pypi.
 Some plugins may add new commands to taskiq.